jcn363/MintMind/DEPENDENCY_POLICY.md

 Some vulnerabilities may be accepted if:
 - They affect only development dependencies
 - No viable fix is available
-- Risk is theoretical and not exploitable in VS Code's use case
+- Risk is theoretical and not exploitable in MintMind's use case
 - Performance impact of fix outweighs security benefit

 ## Testing Requirements